tom2811/task-management-app/README.md

 - **Priority Levels**: Organize tasks by Low, Medium, and High priority
 - **Due Dates**: Set optional due dates for tasks
 - **Bulk Operations**: Select and delete multiple tasks at once
+- **Drag & Drop Reordering**: Reorder tasks by dragging them to new positions

 ### User Experience